sierra-library/sierra/README.md

 This is a tiny SCSS library to help you build websites faster than ever, whithout hundreds of (never used) selectors.

+* Only 39 KB
 * Modular ready
 * 2 grid systems (bootstrap and flexboxgrid)
-* Adjust colors, borders & sizes in the variables.scss file.
+* Adjust colors, borders & sizes in the variables.scss file
 * Responsive